 A steel frame was put in to support an extension to the gallery floor.
 Built in front of that is a stud wall to separate the House from the rest of the nave.
 The partition wall has salvaged wooden arched windows and door, in keeping with the romanesque arches which dominate the nave’s interior.

 Underfloor heating has been installed, powered by a log boiler.
 The original flooring – flagstones, quarry tiles and encaustic tiles have been relaid.

-Upstairs, two of the bedrooms are finished.
 The master bedroom, which is using the original gallery space has the biggest stained glass windows in the church.
 Windows have been installed into the large arch space to ensure that the church can still be viewed from end to end.

 The base of the tower will become a utility area.
 The first floor of the tower will (eventually!) become a bedroom.